 Jim Verrier surveying the hills above Holden Canyon in the Pajarito Mountains.
 Jim is a researcher and the Nursery Director of the Tucson based non-profit native plant nursery Desert Survivors, where he manages cultivation of native species for conservation and urban landscaping.

-Myriopteris lindheimeri (fairy swords, hierba de la pena) in the Pajarito Mountains.
+Fairy swords (Myriopteris lindheimeri) in the Pajarito Mountains.
 This diminutive fern can form dense clonal colonies on shaded slopes.

-Chiltepin is the port of entry, or the gateway drug to get people excited about the whole area.
-It's possibly...the northernmost wild Chile population that we know of in North America.
+"Chiltepin is the port of entry, or the gateway drug to get people excited about the whole area.
+It's possibly...the northernmost wild Chile population that we know of in North America."

-A rugged drainage hosts a previously undocumented population of Chiltepins a few hundred yards north of the Arizona-Sonora Boundary.
+A rugged drainage hosts a previously undocumented population of chiltepins a few hundred yards north of the Arizona-Sonora Boundary.
 These wild chili peppers - growing near the edge of their range - possess unique traits which could help plant breeders increase the resiliency of cultivated pepper plants

 The fruits of chiltepins are relished by bird species who are unperturbed by the intense spice of these small peppers.
 This makes chiltepins an important seasonal food source for native avian fauna who spread the seeds to favorable locations to germinate.